 No. Being born in CA or in the US does not prove that you were staying in California recently or have not established residency in another state.

-Once again, your presence in the state alone does not make you a resident.
+Your presence in the state alone does not make you a resident.
 You must prove that you have been physically present in the state of CA and documented sufficient intent to make CA your state of legal residency.
-Also, if you still have an active out-of-state driver's license/state ID card, voter or vehicle registration, or filed state taxes through a different state, you must switch those to California before your CA residency is cleared.
+Also, if you still have an active out-of-state driver's license/state ID card, voter or vehicle registration, or filed state taxes through a different state, you must switch those to California before your CA residency is established.

-But I am a US resident.
-I have a greencard and a Social Security number.
+I am a US resident.
+I have a green card and a Social Security number.
 Is this enough?

 No. These are US federal documents, not specific to the state of California.
-CA community colleges are funded by the CA state taxpayers.
 To qualify for the in-state tuition rate, you must document both your physical presence and intent to establish residency specifically in the state of California at least a year before the semester begins.

 I've been going to college here in CA, doesn't it make me a resident?